- Getting Started with an Advance Care Plan

 You can choose to limit your agent's authority to a specific period of time (days, weeks, or months) and to specific medical treatments.
 MyDirectives walks you through those options and lets you come back later to anything you don't understand or want to think about or discuss with your doctor.

-No matter how carefully you plan for the future and how well you fill out your emergency, critical and advance care plan, you can't know ahead of time everything you might face.
+No matter how carefully you plan for the future and how well you fill out your advance care plan, you can't know ahead of time everything you might face.
 A healthcare agent makes decisions in times of crisis when you can't make or communicate your medical treatment goals, preferences and priorities, or when a court declares you to be incompetent, and your expressed wishes don't cover the situation.

 People tend to think that choosing a healthcare agent is something only people who are elderly, frail, or chronically or terminally ill need to think about.
 But a serious accident can happen at any time no matter your age.
 If you're seriously injured or become so sick that you can't make and communicate your treatment goals, preferences and priorities, a healthcare agent speaks for you and makes medical treatment decisions on your behalf.
 The healthcare agent can make sure you get treatment that goes along with your values, beliefs, and wishes.